ClickWithMuleta/EHS/README.md

 - Register and manage patient information.
 - View patient history and medical records.

-### Doctor & Staff Management
+### Doctor Recommendation
-- Assign doctors to patients.
+- Recommends the best doctor for a patient based on symptoms or specialization.
-- Manage hospital staff and roles.
+- Ensures patients receive the most appropriate medical attention.

 ### Appointment Scheduling
 - Schedule, update, and cancel patient appointments.